 Our most popular feed is the US Fundamentals and Stock Prices data feed.

-This feed includes a free plan and gives access to historical fundamentals (balance sheet, income statement, cash flows) going back to 2008, valuation metrics, ratios, and real time prices.
+This feed gives access to historical fundamentals (balance sheet, income statement, cash flows) going back to 2008, valuation metrics, ratios, and real time prices.

 The real time prices aspect of the feed causes some confusion.
 In excel or via the rest API, you can use the tag last_price to call the realtime stock price of a security.
 The price, however, won't update until you pull it in again.
 If you need the price to update continuously, try the IEX Real-Time Stock Prices websocket: